Telephone interpreting: Market

 In 2007, the global telephone interpreting market was claimed to be worth $700 million, with an estimated $500 million generated in the United States.
 Industry analyst firm Common Sense Advisory estimates that in 2012, the market will be worth $1.2 billion, an increase of 70% from 2007.
 The market for telephone interpreting is global in scope and includes companies from the United States, the Netherlands, Sweden, France, the United Kingdom, Canada, India, China, Norway, Spain, and Hong Kong.

-It has to be noted however that market-size estimates have historically been fundamentally flawed for two principal reasons.
+However, market-size estimates have historically been fundamentally flawed for two principal reasons.
 Reports and sources such as all of those referenced above rely almost entirely on self-reporting by the service providers in the industry, with no substantive way of corroborating or validating.
 Secondly and most importantly, because of the nature of telephone interpreting as an on-demand commoditised service, this industry segment is notoriously incestuous.
 The prevalence of subcontracting has created a complex and volatile web of cross-dependencies, with some end-customer calls traversing a chain of organisations each subcontracting to the next.
 This concatenation means that the volumes of business declared in market-wide surveys incorporates a significant amount of double, triple and even quadruple counting.